sergio-guzman-xk/log-analyzer/README.md

 ## Deliverables
 The folder has 2 subfolders called client-reports and script-logs.
 The result of the task you performed will be located at client-reports, while any error thrown by the search will be located at script-logs.

+## Fixes in version 2.0
+- Fixed an issue with mass downloads being overwriteen thus leaving only the last downloaded file.
+- Added a better folder structure in order to organize the results in a more efficient way.
+- Added a new option in which it is possible to download all bb-services-logs from all appservers.

 ## Example